Monte Carlo algorithm for the extrema of tempered stable processes: MC and MLMC estimators based on

 \begin{rem} The proof of Proposition~\ref{prop:error-rates}, given in Section~\ref{sec:Proofs} below, is based on Theorem~\ref{thm:chi_exp_temp} and analogous bounds in~\cite{LevySupSim} (for Lipschitz, locally Lipschitz and barrier-type 1 payoffs) and~\cite{SBG} (for barrier-type 2 payoffs).
-In particular, in the proof of Proposition~\ref{prop:error-rates} below, we need not assume $\lambda_+>0$ to apply~\cite[Prop.~1]{LevySupSim}, which works under our standing assumption $\blambda\neq \bzero$. \\ {\normalfont (ii)} For barrier option payoffs under a tempered stable process $X$ (i.e. barrier-type 1 class in Proposition~\ref{prop:error-rates}), we may take $\gamma=1$ since $X$ satisfies either $\int_{(-1,1)}|x|\nu(\d x)<\infty$ or Assumption~(\nameref{asm:s}).\\ {\normalfont (iii)} The restriction $p\ge 1$ is not essential.
-It covers the cases $p\in\{1,2\}$ required for the MC and MLMC complexity analyses and ensures that the corresponding rate $\eta_r$ in~\eqref{eq:eta} lies in $[3/2,2]$.
-In fact, for any payoff $g$ in Proposition~\ref{prop:error-rates} we have $\e_\bzero[(\Delta_{k}^g)^p] =\Oh(\eta_g^{-k})$ with $\eta_g>1$ bounded away from one: $\eta_g\geq 1.25$ (resp. $3/2$, $(3/2)^{1-1/\lambda_+}$) for barrier-type 1 \& 2 (resp.
+In particular, in the proof of Proposition~\ref{prop:error-rates} below, we need not assume $\lambda_+>0$ to apply~\cite[Prop.~1]{LevySupSim}, which works under our standing assumption $\blambda\neq \bzero$.\\ {\normalfont (ii)} For barrier option payoffs under a tempered stable process $X$ (i.e. barrier-type 1 class in Proposition~\ref{prop:error-rates}), we may take $\gamma=1$ since $X$ satisfies either $\int_{(-1,1)}|x|\nu(\D x)<\infty$ or Assumption~(\nameref{asm:s}).\\ {\normalfont (iii)} The restriction $p\ge 1$ is not essential as we may consider any $p>0$ at the cost of a smaller (but still geometric) convergence rate.
+In particular, our standing assumption $\blambda\ne\bzero$ (and $\lambda_+>1$ in the locally Lipschitz case) guarantees the finiteness of the $p$-moment of the strong error $\Delta_n^g$ for any $p>0$.
+However, the restriction $p\ge 1$ covers the cases $p\in\{1,2\}$ required for the MC and MLMC complexity analyses and ensures that the corresponding rate $\vartheta_s$ in~\eqref{eq:eta} lies in $[\log(3/2),\log2]$.
+In fact, for any payoff $g$ in Proposition~\ref{prop:error-rates} we have $\e_\bzero[|\Delta_{k}^g|^p]=\Oh(e^{-\vartheta_gk})$ for $p\in\{1,2\}$ and a positive rate $\vartheta_g>0$ bounded away from zero: $\vartheta_g\geq 0.23$ (resp. $\log(3/2)$, $(1-1/\lambda_+)\log(3/2)$) for barrier-type 1 \& 2 (resp.
 Lipschitz, locally Lipschitz) payoffs.

 \end{rem}